galenjdove/devops-interview-questions/README.md

 #### Security Questions

-* Difference between authorization and authentication?
+* What is the difference between authorization and authentication?
-* Describe two-factor authentication
+* What is two-factor authentication?

 #### Cloud Questions

+* What is your experience with any Cloud platform?
+(AWS/Openstack/Azure)
-* Have you used AWS or other cloud platforms?
+* Have you used a cloud environment in a production environment?
-  * How long for?
-  * In production or just at home on personal projects?
-* How to keep logs on servers or containers with ephemeral storage?
+* What is a logging strategy for servers or containers with ephemeral storage?
-* Where to look when trying to reduce cloud costs without reducing capacity?
+* Where should you look when trying to reduce cloud costs without reducing capacity?

 #### Architecture Questions

-* How to scale a database without just increasing capacity of a single machine while maintaining [ACID](http://en.wikipedia.org/wiki/ACID)?
-* How to choose between relational database and noSQL?
+* What are the differences between relational databases and noSQL? databases
-* What advantages a NoSQL database like MongoDB has, comparing to MySQL?
+* What advantages do NoSQL databases like MongoDB have compared to MySQL?
-* How to manage API versions?
+* How would you manage API versions?
-* How to reduce load time of a dynamic website?
+* How would you reduce load time of a dynamic website?
-* How to reduce load time of a static website?
+* How would you reduce load time of a static website?

 #### CI Questions

-* Are you familiar with CI tools?
+* Do you have any expreience with CI tools?
 Which ones?
-* Describe your experience implementing continuous deployment
+* Describe your experience implementing continuous deployment in a production environment

 #### Coding Questions